 5) Write stories or comics

-6) Photography at it’s finest
+6) Photography at its finest

 7) Obstacle course to the rescue

 Have them create an obstacle course.
 With American Ninja Warrior going on, this is super fun for kids.
 Essentially, sidewalk chalk can go a long way here.
-They can draw different jumps, hopscotch boards, cartwheel areas, and walking on a line.
+They can draw different jumps, hopscotch boards, cartwheel areas, and walk on a line.
 The kids can set up things to climb and jump over.
 If you have a play structure or live by a school or playground they can do things there.
 They can even pretend to not touch the ground as one of their obstacles!